 During our research, the PersonalFinanceData.com Net Worth Percentile Calculator stood out as the most reliable net worth comparison tool.
 The creator of this tool uses the Federal Reserve’s Survey of Consumer Finances as a database of information.
 The Net Worth Percentile Calculator helps you view how you stack up against people in a set age range or people the same age as you.
 It is a helpful tool for gaining an understanding of your current financial standing.

 Average Net Worth by Age Group

 The following table lists the net worth percentiles in the U.S. by age group, in five-year increments.
 This information was compiled from the Net Worth Percentile Calculator linked above, and it is validated by statistics from the U.S. Treasury.
 The percentiles are not, however, separated by gender.

 Many people are not only curious about how their net worth stacks up, but they are also eager to get ahead of the game.
 If this is the case for you, finding the median net worth for your age group isn’t that helpful.
 There are more low-income people than there are wealthy people, and this tends to skew the median quite a bit.
 If you want to get ahead of your peers and earn above the median, then your focus should be on those in your age group who are above average.

 By examining the “above average” group, you can determine what you can do to better your own financial situation.
-If you know anyone with significant net worth — if this is a topic that you can talk about comfortably with your friends, family, etc. — you can ask what they do/did to increase their assets, pay down debts, etc. You can also use those in the above-average group as a baseline to set realistic financial goals for yourself.
+If you know people with significant net worth — if this is a topic that you can talk about comfortably with your friends, family, etc. — you can ask what they do/did to increase their assets, pay down debts, etc. You can also use those in the above-average group as a baseline to set realistic financial goals for yourself.